 We are the perfect antidote to corporate 'all the same' pubs.
 A private members club, open to the public and theatre goers for afternoon tea, group bookings or just somewhere to relax in old world charm.

 As the theatre lights dim and stage doors close, everyone that's anyone in The West End makes their way to 'The Phoenix' ( sometimes called 'shuts' because it never is!).
-You can join in the late night fun - simply produce your theatre ticket stub to Graham on the door - and if there's room - your in!
+You can join in the late night fun - simply produce your theatre ticket stub to Graham on the door - and if there's room - you're in!

 With fascinating posters, paintings and pictures from decades of theatre productions, much of it signed and donated by members, a restored art deco interior and hidden treasures lurking in every corner, there is something new to see on every visit - and you never know who might decide to sing from the shows or do an impromptu routine!